sriramab/gamamanual/Tutorials/LearnGAMLStepByStep/DefiningAdvancedSpecies/GridSpecies.md

 [//]: # (startConcept|grid)
+[//]: # (keyword|concept_grid)
 # Grid Species
-[//]: # (keyword|concept_grid)
+[//]: # (keyword|concept_topology)

 A grid is a particular species of agents.
-Indeed, a grid is a set of agents that share a grid topology (until now, we only saw species with continuous topologies).
+Indeed, a grid is a set of agents that share a grid topology (until now, we only saw species with continuous topology).
 As other agents, a grid species can have attributes, attributes, behaviors, aspects
 However, contrary to regular species, grid agents are created automatically at the beginning of the simulation.
 It is thus not necessary to use the create statement to create them.
 Moreover, in addition to classic built-in variables, grid a provided with a set of additional built-in variables.